 This cinnamon apple bread with a simple vanilla glaze is the perfect fall quick bread and a great way to use excess apples!

 Fall baking is my favorite.
 The smells of cinnamon, nutmeg, allspice...just give me all the spices!
-And then there's the seasonal fruits and vegetables: apples, pumpkins, pears, blueberries...the list goes on.
+And then there's the seasonal fruits and vegetables: apples, pumpkins, pears, blackberries...the list goes on.

 With such an abundance of flavors, it's no wonder that everyone wants to bake come September.

 I've been working on this Cinnamon Apple Bread for a few weeks, and after a few tweaks, it now falls firmly smack bang in between being a bread and a cake.
-It's got a denser, chewier texture than a cake, but it's definitely sweeter than a bread, without being overly so.
+It's got a denser, chewier texture than a cake, but it's sweeter than a bread.

 The top is crunchy, reminiscent of a loaf of bread, but it's more like a muffin-top crunch.
 The apples inside are soft and tender, but add the perfect amount of sweetness and the whole loaf is filled with the perfect amount of cinnamon to add depth.